 The first line of effort involves the development and delivery of a variety of courses in the NWC curriculum.
-Leadership in the Profession of Arms (LPA) is part of the NWC core curriculum, and had its initial offering during the 2018-2019 academic year.
+Leadership in the Profession of Arms (LPA) is part of the NWC core curriculum and had its initial offering during the 2018-2019 academic year.
 The course provides a continuous thread of leadership and ethics education across the academic year in the intermediate, senior and distance education courses.
 The course is designed to imbue NWC students with a desire for continuous learning and development as leaders of character.
 Students focus on their personal development as leaders, the moral and ethical components of their character, and leading organizations through the lens of the Profession of Arms.
-The Leadership and Ethics Area of Study offers numerous electives courses is the Foundations of Moral Obligation.
-This course was developed and taught by VADM James Stockdale while he was
+The Leadership and Ethics Area of Study offers numerous elective courses that supplement the core curriculum.
+At the forefront of the elective courses is the Foundations of Moral Obligation.
+This course was developed and taught by VADM James Stockdale while he was President of the Naval War College and has run continuously since its first offering in 1979.

-President of the Naval War College and has run continuously since its first offering in 1979.
-The Stockdale Leader Development Concentration (SLDC) is a 10-month specialized curriculum for a select group of College of Naval Warfare and Naval Command College students.
-This Advanced Research Program provides an immersive learning experience along with in-depth self-awareness to fundamentally advance the way officers think and prepare to lead.
-Successful completion of the program results in the Stockdale Leader Development Graduate Certificate.
 The Graduate Certificate in Ethics and Emerging Military Technology (EEMT) deepens expertise in the ethical complexities imposed by new technology.
 In a specialized version of the Electives Program, EEMT students gain priority enrollment in relevant courses and complete an additional course plus a faculty-mentored original research paper.
 They earn four additional graduate credits and recognition as Graduate Certificate recipients in studies highly relevant to the Navy and Nation.
 EEMT is limited to a small number of highly-motivated students and determined on a case-by-case basis.

 The second line of effort involves leader development for Flag Officers and Senior Executive Services members.
 The Navy Leader Development Framework (NLDF) tasked the NWC with maintaining a strategy for leader development beyond Major Command.
 CLE provides Flag Officer leader development through integrated and synchronized resident courses and on-going support activities.
 Two courses support the strategy.
 The Intermediate Flag Officer and Senior Executive (IFLEX) course is one week of intensive leader development and senior leader engagement that strengthens self-awareness, complex decision making, peer relationships, and institutional accountability.
-The Advanced Flag Officer and Senior Executive (AFEX) course is a four day holistic and immersive leader development experience that challenges leaders to think differently and consider how to adapt to the complex and unprecedented global security environment.
+The Advanced Flag Officer and Senior Executive (AFEX) course is a four-day holistic and immersive leader development experience that challenges leaders to think differently and consider how to adapt to the complex and unprecedented global security environment.